automenta/mb7/doc/README.vsn.md

 ### Ontology: The Shared Lexicon

-The **Ontology** is SemanticScribe’s dictionary of tag types, defining their meanings and reactions.
+The **Ontology** is Netention’s dictionary of tag types, defining their meanings and reactions.
 It started with basics like `"task"` and `"notify"`, but users have expanded it with gems like `"inspiration"` or `"dream"`.
 It’s a living, community-shaped vocabulary that keeps the app consistent yet endlessly adaptable.